shubhamkale119/aws-cloud-interview-questions/README.md

 - Load balancer distribute load to multiple ec2 instances

 # Elastic Load Balancer
 - It is a managed load balancer
+- It distribute traffic to multiple instances